-The Post-Master’s Psychiatric Mental Health Nurse Practitioner program is a part-time program built to be completed in four semesters, or one year and four months.
+The Post-Master’s Psychiatric Mental Health Nurse Practitioner program is a part-time program built to be completed in as little as four semesters, or one year and four months.
 The Post-Master’s Family Nurse Practitioner program has no set time frame due to the extremely customizable nature of the curriculum.

 Yes.
 The vast majority of our students work throughout their time in their academic program.
-It is important to assess course load and financial aid to understand how to balance school and working.
+It is important to assess course load and financial aid to understand how to balance school and work.

 If possible, students may cut down on their work hours during a clinical portion of a program.

-If you are interested in pursuing the Master of Science in Nursing-Nurse Midwifery, you will have two skills intensives that take place on campus.
-The Post-Master’s Psychiatric-Mental Health Nurse Practitioner program has one onsite visit that occurs during the first semester.
+Most of our programs do not require onsite visits, but there is one exception.
+If you are interested in pursuing the Master of Science in Nursing-Nurse Midwifery, you will have 1 skills intensives that takes place on campus.

 Additional resources to support you from start to finish.